wilcoxeg/neural-networks-read-times/README.md

 ## Analysis Reproduction

-• If you wish to reproduce only our analysis, we have provided an aggregated data file `harmonized_results.csv`.
-That contains harmonized by-word surprisal values for each model and testing corpus.
+Analysis and figure generation code can be found in `analysis.Rmd`.
+Images are saved to `images/cogsci2020/`.

-• Analysis and figure generation code can be found in `analysis.Rmd`.
-Images are saved to `/images/cogsci2020/`.
+This script depends on a large file `data/harmonized_results.ipynb`.
+You can [download our copy](#download-the-data) or manually generate your own for novel data using the [pipeline description](#data-pipeline-reproduction) below.

-• Log-liklihood can be computed with a linear model, or with a GAM, however this is not set globally.
+- Log-liklihood can be computed with a linear model, or with a GAM, however this is not set globally.
 You need to uncomment code in order to switch from the LM to the GAM.

-One thing to note: Fittin the GAM models for the reproduction of Figure 1 takes > 1 hour on a typical PC.
+- One thing to note: Fittin the GAM models for the reproduction of Figure 1 takes > 1 hour on a typical PC.
 Instead of running the fits, feel free to use the outputs of our fits in `/data/gam_smooths.sl2013.all.csv`, which can be used for plotting and analysis.

-## (1) Data Pipeline Reproduction
+## Data Pipeline Reproduction

 ### Generate Data for Neural LMs